plone/documentation/docs/install/create-project.md

 This chapter describes how you can create a web application project using Plone, with full control over development and deployment.

+If instead you want to contribute to a Plone package, see {doc}`/contributing/index`.

 (install-packages-system-requirements-label)=